 Footwear designed for AFO wearers often features wide openings and adjustable closures like Velcro straps or zippers, allowing the shoe to open up fully.
 This makes it easier for individuals to put on and remove their shoes without straining or damaging the AFO.

 AFOs play an important role in helping individuals with mobility challenges maintain stability, improve walking mechanics, and enhance their overall quality of life.
-However, wearing an AFO without the right footwear can lead to discomfort, improper alignment, and increased risk of injury.
+However, wearing an AFO brace without the right footwear can lead to discomfort, improper alignment, and increased risk of injury.
 That’s why it’s essential to choose shoes that are specifically designed to accommodate AFOs.